alexstandiford/easy-age-verifier/readme.txt

 * Overhauled the plugin from the ground up.
 The code is much cleaner, and more organized
 * Moved the settings page in its entirety to the WordPress customizer.
 This makes tweaking the form a lot nicer.
 * Improved overall plugin extend-ability

+= 2.03 =
+* Improved the speed and stability of the verifier by reducing server calls (yay!).
+* Improved readme documentation
+* Implemented a debug logger, which generates some debug info to make supporting the plugin easier in the future.

 == Upgrade Notice ==